 Dramatic Reading of Sophocles' Tragedy Philoctetes On March 22

-ANNANDALE-ON-HUDSON, N.Y.—The Classical Studies Program at Bard College presents a dramatic reading of Sophocles’ tragedy Philoctetes, translated and directed by Bryan Doerries, followed by a panel discussion on Saturday, March 22, in Theater Two of the Fisher Center.
+ANNANDALE-ON-HUDSON, N.Y.—The Classical Studies Program at Bard College presents a dramatic reading of Sophocles’ tragedy Philoctetes, translated and directed by Bryan Doerries, followed by a panel discussion on Saturday, March 22, in LUMA Theater of the Fisher Center.
 The first in a new series of annual events sponsored by James H. Ottaway Jr., the program is free and open to the public.
 The reading begins at 2:00 p.m.; the panel discussion at 3:30 p.m.

 Sophocles’ Philoctetes, deals with themes of isolation and estrangement, received first prize when it was first performed at the Festival of Dionysus in 409 BCE.
 The story, takes place during the Trojan War; it focuses on the injured Philoctetes, possessor of the bow of Heracles that was foretold as necessary to win the war against Troy, and the deceptive attempts by Odysseus and Neoptolemus to bring him and the bow with them to Troy.
 “The title character’s sense of abandonment and search for meaning in his suffering still speaks to us today, perhaps with greater force and urgency than ever before,” according to the Philoctetes Center for the Multidisciplinary Study of the Imagination.
 “Through modern medicine and warfare, we are creating a vast subclass of chronically ill patients, like Philoctetes, whom we isolate on deserted islands to live long and suffer alone.”